Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 2. X-ray flare and plateau as a tool for probing the GRB central engine

    2024.1.13-15, The first Shen Kuo academic seminar, Wuhan, China

+3. X-ray flare and plateau as a tool for probing the GRB central engine

+   2024.5.21-25, The third Nanjing GRB conference, Suzhou, China

 **Visit**